reigenatk/RayTracing/README.md

 ![image](https://user-images.githubusercontent.com/69275171/156908519-4398e2d4-d397-4567-8e5f-51d15f8d9b54.png)

-I have 12 cores on my processor, and all of them are eaten up at max utilization.
+I have 12 logical processors, and all of them are eaten up at max utilization.
 If you don't want that, just turn the number of threads down using the UI.

 # Some things to note: